 - Resin Paper Mache Paste Recipe: You will have to go shopping to buy resin powder to make this paste.
 It will give your finished paper mache project a hard finish and will also make your finished projects more durable.

-- White glue mixed with a bit of water.
-Mix using about 1 part water with 2 to 3 parts glue.
+- White glue: White glue mixed with about one part water with two to three parts glue.
 You can use this mixture for a small project.